Vladimir Aleksandrovich Antonov

-Vladimir Aleksandrovich Antonov (Владимир Александрович Антонов; born 1975) is a (formerly London-based) Russian banker, entrepreneur and investor.
+Vladimir Aleksandrovich Antonov (Владимир Александрович Антонов; born 1975) is a (formerly London-based) Russian convicted fraudster and criminal element, who operated under the guise of a banker, entrepreneur and investor.
 In 2007 Antonov's personal wealth was estimated at $300 million which ranked him as number 182 among Russian millionaires.
+In 2019 he was sentenced to a penal colony in relation to a conviction for fraud by a Russian court, and was further convicted for separate instances of fraud by a Latvian court in 2021.

 Education

 In 1996, Antonov graduated from Plekhanov Russian Academy of Economics.

 Banking

 Since 2004 Vladimir Antonov has been chairman of the Supervisory Board of the International Financial Group Convers Group.
 He is also chairman of the Supervisory Board of JSC Finasta Holding, a member of the Supervisory Board of JSC bank Finasta, the main shareholder and Chairman of the Lithuanian Bank Snoras Supervisory Board, a member of the Supervisory Board of the bank Latvijas Krājbanka.

 Conversbank

 Conversbank Financial Group operates as a financial and banking company in Europe and offers banking services for non-residents of the Russian Federation.
 The Group was founded in 1989 and is based in Moscow, the Russian Federation.